 Students learn how to organize and write information in their own words to communicate.
 I also like to include a presentation so that students can add images and graphic elements to enhance their writing.
 My students share their final presentation with the class.
 This gives students the opportunity to practice verbal communication skills and the opportunity to share what they’ve learned with their classmates.

-My students create a Google Slides™ presentation with template slides provided for a complete presentation.
+My students create a Black History Month Google Slides™ presentation with template slides provided for a complete presentation.
 Providing students with a presentation template and a rubric gives my upper elementary students the tools they need to create a complete presentation that includes writing and visuals.

 Researching and creating a presentation has become my students’ favorite classroom project.
 Giving my students support with a presentation template and rubric allows them to be successful and take pride in their work.
 You can create your own template or save time and use the template I created for my own students and teachers just like you.

 Teaching about Black History is important and should not be limited to a month.
-I do take the month to celebrate Black History and to recognize the important influences, talents, inventions, and innovations that African Americans have worked so hard for and shared with the world.
+I do take the month to celebrate Black History and to recognize the important influences, talents, inventions, and innovations that African Americans have worked so hard for and shared with the world but it is also something we continue to celebrate throughout the year.

 I’d love to hear how you recognize and celebrate Black History Month in your classroom.
 Comment below with your favorite activity!